Morning Pages are a tool for producing insights, solutions, clarity, and calm

 In a world where so much is changing so fast, we need new ways to make sense of what is happening.

-In the same way, our own unconscious minds are already spotting the new patterns that are emerging all around us.
-This means that we will be able to lead ourselves better through that change if we learn to draw on the power of our unconscious intuition.
+This means that we will be able to lead ourselves far better through this time of change if we learn to draw on the power of our unconscious intuition.

 • Sit down with pen and paper, first thing in the morning, before your conscious mind is fully awake